 Where do we want to be in the future?
 How will we get there?
 Who will play a part?
-We are confident that partnerships between community, government and business benefit our City Develop and maintain a network of key agencies, organisations, peak bodies and community groups Influence decisions that impact our region Broken Hill City Council Business and business groups Community members and We know how and why decisions are made Deliver high quality and informative customer service and engagement activities Provide clear, accessible and relevant local community groups Department of Premier and Cabinet Federal and State information to the community Government Agencies Non-Government Agencies Our community influences decisions that shape our City Actively engage with and seek direction from the community and key stakeholders Non-Government Agencies NSW Auditor General NSW Office of Local Government Our media partners NSW Ombudsman NSW Treasury How will we know when we have got there?
-Mec isures Source 1.
-The community is increasing in confidenc e that a sustainable future is being created Community Survey 2.
-Our leadership is collaborative Data Collection 3.
-The community is involved in decision ma iking Community Survey 4.
+We are confident that partnerships between community, government and business benefit our City Develop and maintain a network of key agencies, organisations, peak bodies and community groups Influence decisions that impact our region Broken Hill City Council Business and business groups Community members and We know how and why decisions are made Deliver high quality and informative customer service and engagement activities Provide clear, accessible and relevant local community groups Department of Premier and Cabinet Federal and State information to the community Government Agencies Our community influences decisions that shape our City Actively engage with and seek direction from the community and key stakeholders Non-Government Agencies NSW Auditor General NSW Office of Local Government Our media partners NSW Ombudsman NSW Treasury How will we know when we have got there?
+Measures Source 1.
+The community is increasing in confidence 1.
+The community is increasing in confidence that a sustainable future is being created 2.
+Our leadership is collaborative 2.
+Our leadership is collaborative 3.
+The community is involved in decision mo king Community Survey 4.
 Communications to the community are comprehensive Community Survey 5.
-Key stakeholders and partners realise joint outcomes that match the Community Strategic Plan Community Survey 6.
+The Community Round Table program realises joint outcomes that match the Community Strategic Plan Participant Survey 6.
 The community increasingly understands the challenges faced and opportunities available to the City Community Survey 7.
 Joint initiatives are undertaken Data Collection